amostowyj/sse-tech-task/CANDIDATE_NOTES.md

 - There is no validation/sanitisation of the values being submitted to the API

-_This is particularly problematic where these values are being used directly in SQL queries, as it makes the API vulnerable to SQL injection attacks.
-It also means we're not handling normal bad requests nicely.
+_This is particularly problematic because these values are being used directly in SQL queries, making the API extremely vulnerable to SQL injection attacks.
+It also means we're not handling normal bad requests nicely, so will be allowing garbage into system.
 All input values should be validated and sanitised as the first step in handling a request._

 - SQL queries are defined in the route handlers directly